 2009–2013: Graduate Fellowship, American University

-2011: Millennium Challenge Corporation brown bag, US Agency for International Development Economic Growth Sector Council seminar
+Aftab, Z., Reksten, N., Reyes, I., and Slavchevska, V. "Engendering the Growth Diagnostics Analysis: An Application to Ghana.”
+Millennium Challenge Corporation brown bag & US Agency for International Development Economic Growth Sector Council seminars.
+(May 2011)